 Contact Us Today.

-If you are facing charges related to prostitution, whether the charges filed are a misdemeanor or felony, you need to ensure your rights and interests are zealously protected by a criminal lawyer you can trust.
+If you are facing charges related to prostitution, whether the charges filed are a misdemeanor or felony, you need to ensure your rights and interests are zealously protected by a criminal defense lawyer you can trust.
 You want a lawyer who knows the justice system from the inside out – a former prosecutor.
-Call the Law Office of James Alston today.
+Call the law office of arguably the best prostitution lawyer Houston has to offer.